ai/postcss-way/postcss-way.en.md

 ## [postcss-contrast](https://github.com/stephenway/postcss-contrast)

-Black or white font for best contrast with background:
+Black or white font for the best contrast with background:

 ```css
 .menu {